Ng Sze Han: Exco Selangor for Local Government, Public Transport and New Village Development (2018 to 2023)

 Ng Sze Han was appointed to the state executive council, with the portfolios of Local Government, Public Transport and New Village Development since May 2018.

 Exco Selangor for Investment, Trade and Mobility (since 2023)

 Ng Sze Han was appointed to the state executive council, with the portfolios of Investment, Trade, and Mobility since May 2023.
 He is also the chairman of Selangor's Semiconductor Task Force and Data Centre Task Force.

 Central Executive Committee & Assistant Treasurer of National DAP (since 2022)

 At the national level, he serves as a member of the Central Executive Committee & Assistant Treasurer of National DAP.

 State Chairman of DAP Selangor (since 2024)

 In the 2024 DAP Selangor state party election, Ng Sze Han was appointed as the Chairman of DAP Selangor.

 Achievements of the EXCO for Investment, Trade, and Mobility

-Since Sze Han took charge of the latest portfolio, Selangor has demonstrated exceptional economic performance.
+Since Sze Han took charge of the latest portfolio, Selangor has demonstrated strong economic performance.